Alpine Skills Weekend 2024

 There is no cost to sign up for ASW.
 However, all personal trip expenses are the responsibility of the participants.
 These expenses include travel to/from New Hampshire, lodging, food, and gear (detailed gear list will be provided).
 Gear may be the largest expense depending on what you already have.

 Mountaineering requires a high degree of physical stamina and mental toughness.
 From carrying a heavy pack to ascending steep snow slopes.
 Even for the healthiest and fittest individuals, climbing mountains qualifies as an extremely challenging endeavor.
 Plan to be in excellent shape.
-The mentors can recommend hikes and other training activities.
+The mentors will recommend hikes and other training activities.

-All participants and mentors will camp outside of Harvard Cabin, and will be required to share a tent (unless you bring your own 4-season tent).
+All participants and mentors will camp in the snow outside of Harvard Cabin, and will be required to share a tent (unless you bring your own 4-season tent).
 The camping cost is $10/night per person.
 Last resort is to stay at Joe Dodge Lodge and hike up each morning (approximately a two hour hike).